 When: 4th Friday of the month 7:00 PM – 8:30 PM PST

 Register now for Creating Connections

-Each month, families who register for this program will receive the recipe and list of ingredients and equipment needed in advance.
-On the morning of the program, families will join us in the Blind Beginnings Zoom Room from their kitchens across BC.
+Each month, families who register for the program receive the recipe and list of ingredients and equipment needed in advance.
+On the morning of the program, families join us in the Blind Beginnings Zoom Room from their kitchens across BC.
 Together we will each prepare and bake that day’s recipe.
 We will be led through the process by one of our long-time Youth Mentors Jill Sloane.
-If you attended our online Independent Living Skills Workshop this summer, you know how competent and capable Jill is.

 As Jill talks us through the steps to bake our delicious treats, families will follow along in their kitchens.
 If you are stuck, you can unmute and ask your questions.
 When our baking is in the oven, we can enjoy some social time together while we wait for, and then taste what we have made.